Skip to main content

 • Judge model — the LLM that evaluates each session

 • Judge prompt — describes what to evaluate for your specific change.
 The judge receives each session’s input and output (reported via the session ingest endpoint) and scores it.
+The judge doesn’t see your agent’s system prompt, tools, or any other context — include whatever it needs to evaluate in the judge prompt itself.

 3. Set thresholds that control automatic decisions: